lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    It verifies the MAC-based protection and thus authenticates the PKI entity as sender of the request message.

-   The response message has a MAC-based protection using the protectionAlg id-hpke-mac and the shared secret ss2.
+   The response message has a MAC-based protection the shared secret ss2.